cpjobling/eg-150-textbook/_sources/laplace_transform/5/circuit_analysis.md

 :class: tip
 This is Exercise 4 from [4.7 Exercises](https://ebookcentral.proquest.com/lib/swansea-ebooks/reader.action?docID=3384197&ppg=121) from {cite}`karris`

-This example will be solved as part of in MATLAB Lab 5.3.
+This example will be solved in MATLAB Lab 5.3.
 ````

 For the s-domain circuit shown in {numref}`fig:12.7`